Tenebrae (film): Crane shot

 "The crane shot ... should be one of the most memorable moments in cinema ...
-The shot begins outside the lower apartment window, moves up to the second floor window, up and over the roof of the building, down the other side and to a window on the opposite side of the building.
-The shot lasts two and a half minutes without a pause, jerk or cut.
-If I was to be stuck on a desert island, I'd want Tenebrae just so I could watch this single shot ..
+The shot begins outside the lower apartment window, moves up to the second-floor window, up and over the roof, down the other side, and to a window on the opposite side of the building.
+The shot lasts two and a half minutes without a pause, jerk, or cut.
+If I were to be stuck on a desert island, I'd want Tenebrae just so I could watch this single shot.
 The shot stands out even more with the fact that the Luma [sic] camera used was new to the industry at the time, and was bulky and not as easy to use as it is now."